GregorStrugala/hp-tests/README.md

 ### The ``plot`` function
-The top-level `plot` function works in the same way as the DataTaker.plot method, but is dedicated to plotting Quantities object.
+The top-level `plot` function works in the same way as the DataTaker.plot method, but is dedicated to plotting Quantity objects.
 Following the previous example, the condenser capacity and the total power can be plotted along with the COP using
 ```python